citurria/api4jokes/README.md

-# api4jokes
+API4Jokes.git

-API 4 Jokes
+API 4 Jokes project used as part of APIs Made Easy workshop